Docteur-RS/Caoutchouc/README.md

 #Part 3: Public methods#

-Now that you know the use of all the key/value pairs of Caoutchouc, we will go over the few public methods that are availble.
+Now that you know the use of all the key/value pairs of Caoutchouc, we will go over the few public methods that are available.

 <h2>Public methods</h2>

-There are only 5 public methods availble.
+There are only 5 public methods available.
 Most of the configuration is done with the interaction tree.

 Constructor:
 new Caoutchouc(path, boolean);